svikashk/docs/guide/product-manager.md

 ## 1. Create a Project

-As a product manager, you'd want to house all the features your team will be working on under one single project.
+As a product manager, you'd want to bring all the features your team will be working on under one single project.

 A project in Zepel is usually a team, like Engineering.
 But if you choose to name your project after a product or an initiative, such as Web App or Android or iOS, that works too!